2011 National League Championship Series: Aftermath

 On December 10, 2011, it was revealed by Outside the Lines that regular-season National League MVP Ryan Braun had tested positive for a performance-enhancing drug.
 His initial positive test, from October 2011, had been overturned after Braun, and his legal team, waged a successful battle against the drug collector, Dino Laurenzi Jr. Laurenzi had waited to deliver the specimens to the lab, instead of delivering them right away per his instructions.
-Braun and his lawyers painted Laurenzi as incompetent and even insinuated that he purposefully tampered with Braun's urine sample because he was a Chicago Cubs fan, a divisional rival of the Brewers, and an anti-Semite (Braun is of Jewish heritage).
-In July 2013, Ryan Braun finally admitted to using performance-enhancing drugs and apologized to Laurenzi.
-Nevertheless, he was suspended for the remainder of the 2013 season.
-After admitting PED use in 2013, Braun never placed in the top-20 in MVP voting again and made just one All-Star game in the last eight years of his career.
+Braun and his lawyers painted Laurenzi as incompetent and even insinuated that he purposefully tampered with Braun's urine sample because he was a Chicago Cubs fan, a divisional rival of the Brewers, and an anti-Semite.
+In July 2013, was suspended for the remainder of the 2013 season.
+After the 2013 season, Braun never placed in the top-20 in MVP voting again and made just one All-Star game in the last eight years of his career.

 Game 6 was Prince Fielder's last game as a Brewer, as he signed a free agent contract with the Detroit Tigers in the off-season.
-Despite just seven seasons in Milwaukee, Fielder still ranks in the top 5 in most all-time offensive categories.
-To date, his 50 homerun season in 2007 is still the most in Brewers franchise history for a single-season.
+Despite just seven seasons in Milwaukee, Fielder still ranks in the top 5 in most all-time offensive categories for the club.
+To date, his 50 homerun season in 2007 is still the most in Brewers franchise history for a single season.
 For the Brewers, Fielder's absence left a huge hole.
-From 2012-2022, the Brewers had a different first baseman that led the team in appearances for each of these seasons.
-The streak did not end until Rowdy Tellez led the team in appearances at first base from 2022-2023.
+From 2012–2022, the Brewers had a different first baseman that led the team in appearances for each of these seasons.
+The streak did not end until Rowdy Tellez led the team in appearances at first base in both 2022 and 2023.